aws-samples/serverless-observability-workshop/workshop/content/070_tracing/intercept_sdk_calls.md

 You can also visualize the response time distribution of your traces and check for them individually.

-- Click the trace with the most discrepant response time, which most likely represents a Lambda function containing a Cold Start.
+- Click the trace with the `most discrepant response time`, which most likely represents a Lambda function containing a `Cold Start`.

 ![Service Lens](/images/tracing_sdk_4.png)